GeographicaGS/CartoDB_Backup/README.md

 ## Requirements
 - GDAL (>= 1.8.0).
+- PostgreSQL with PostGIS (1).
+- Psycopg2 Python library (1).

-- PostgreSQL with PostGIS (only if you want use --postgis_backup).
+(1) Only if you want to use --postgis_backup parameter.

 ## About author
 Developed by Cayetano Benavent.